im-0/investigate-card-reader-suspend-problem-on-mbp11.4/README.md

 It looks like with my patches system survives only short suspend but not the long one.
 This happened on latest kernel from Fedora 29 with patches applied.
 Unfortunately, debug logging was disabled.

+## Test 17 (SUCCESS)

+Trying to reproduce what happended in Test 16, but with debug enabled.
+Suspend length seems does not matter.
+This time everything worked as expected.